 Women in Betrayal Trauma May Experience Significant Grief

-When women experience emotional abuse and/or physical, sexual, or other kinds of relational abuse at the hands of a partner, they may feel immense grief.
+Women feel immense grief when they experience emotional abuse and/or physical, sexual, or other kinds of relational abuse at the hands of a partner.
 Often, they go through these incredibly difficult emotions alone.

 Betrayal Trauma Recovery Supports Victims of Emotional Abuse